untitaker/awesome-mastodon/README.md

 * Payment indicator: if app is always paid = `**paid**` \| if app is officially free from another <u>official</u> source = `**free on F-Droid/ GitHub...**`
 * Brief Description: what differentiates it from others \| short description taken from the app's website/ store page/ repo`
 * Development Stage: `in Early Access`\| `Testflight` \| `in alpha` \| `in public beta`
+* Officially unmaintained/ archived: mention if officially unmaintained or archived
+* Last Update: if the last update was a "long time" ago, add last update, e.g. `last update: 2010.01 [Year.Month]`
 * *Note:*
 * * place `\` before each `|` to avoid creation of Markdown Tables = `\|`
 * * add in alphabetical order
+* * if something isn't applicable or available, leave it out

 ## Contributors